1802-feb26-pega/BatchRepository/Taiwan_Savage_Code/revature-banking-app/README.md

 #### Notes for Genesis:
 When testing the project, the first time that you run the project you must indicate that you do not already have an account.
 I did not know if you would have preferred that I include premade accounts that I used during my testing so I did not include them.
 But once you have run through the project once and created a new "account," you will be able to login to the same account you created.
 (Data Persistence is cool).
 Thank you!!

+#### Revised/Additional Notes!!
+I started recieving a funky exception when I try and deserialize a file after it checks the username.
+I've been working on fixing it but the code still runs.
+To get around it for now I decided to include a few test accounts.
+I made one for you.
+When you choose that you already have an account, your username and password are both gbonds.
+(I threw 500 dollars into your account).

 ## Flow of Code
 ### Driver
 Progression through the app is controlled primary by the Driver, CreateAccount, and ChooseAction classes.